mr5z/ExLang/README.md

 ### `conditions`

-`conditions` promotes arbitrary runtime predicates into a named set of cases that can be switched over.
+`conditions` promotes arbitrary runtime predicates into a named, exhaustive set of cases that can be switched over.
+It is always local to the block in which it is declared.
 Each case is a named predicate.
 Cases are evaluated top to bottom; the first matching case wins.

-The developer is responsible for declaring cases that cover all possible states.
-Any `switch` over a `conditions` block must be exhaustive: the compiler rejects missing cases, the same rule that applies to enum-based `switch`.
+The subjects being classified are declared as parameters in the `conditions` signature.
+At the call site, the matching arguments are passed in the same order.

 ```
-conditions WaterPhase {
+conditions WaterPhase(temp: f32) {
     Ice:    temp < 0;
     Liquid: temp < 100;
     Steam:  temp >= 100;
 }

-switch WaterPhase {
+switch WaterPhase(temp) {
     case .Ice    => freeze();
     case .Liquid => liquid();
     case .Steam  => boil();
 }
 ```

+The developer is responsible for declaring cases that cover all possible states.
+Any `switch` over a `conditions` block must be exhaustive: the compiler rejects missing cases.

 The compiler warns if declared predicates overlap, as an unreachable case is almost certainly a bug:

 ```
-conditions Access {
+conditions Access(isBanned: Bool, isAdmin: Bool) {
     Banned:      isBanned;
     BannedAdmin: isBanned && isAdmin;  // warning: unreachable, Banned covers this
     Allowed:     !isBanned;